Idea-Pool/topics/docs/VALUE_STREAM.md

 ### Open Source

-* The **goal** of the **Open Source stream** is to deepen Open Source culture within engineers and allow them to gather development experience and contribute to the Open Source Community.
+* The **Open Source stream** aims to deepen Open Source culture within engineers and allow them to gather development experience and contribute to the Open Source Community.
 * The **benefits** of participating in the Open Source stream include
-  * Gathering experience with E2E software development practices, including planning, design, development, testing, release, and maintenance.
+  * Gathering experience with E2E software development practices, including planning, design, development, testing, release, and maintenance
-  * Contributing to the global Open Source Community.
+  * Contributing to the global Open Source Community
-  * Realizing software ideas with the help of experienced Open Source contributors.
+  * Realizing software ideas with the help of experienced Open Source contributors

 For more information about the stream, please turn to [Laszlo Szikszai][szikszail].

 ### Cloud

-* The **goal** of the **Cloud stream** is to aid engineers to extend their knowledge and gather experience with cloud technologies, platforms, and SDLC processes adapted to it.
+* The **Cloud stream** aims is to aid engineers in extending their knowledge and gathering experience with cloud technologies, platforms, and SDLC processes adapted to it.
 * The **benefits** of participating in the Cloud stream include
-  * Gathering practical experience with cloud services (AWS, Azure, GCP) and connected technologies.
+  * Gathering practical experience with cloud services (AWS, Azure, GCP) and connected technologies
-  * Being able to adapt the standard SDLC practices to the cloud, such as development and testing.
+  * Being able to adapt the standard SDLC practices to the cloud, such as development and testing

 For more information about the stream, please turn to [Laszlo Szikszai][szikszail].

 ### Test Automation Tool Evaluation (TA Tool Evaluation)

-* The **goal** of the **TA Tool Evaluation stream** is to...
+* The **TA Tool Evaluation stream** aims to...
 * The **benefits** of participating in the TA Tool Evaluation stream include
   * ...